Fibromyalgia is a complicated condition that is as hard to diagnose as it is to live with.

 What Is Fibromyalgia?

-Fibromyalgia is a chronic (long-term) condition that causes pain in the muscles and bones, areas of tenderness throughout the body, fatigue, cognitive disturbances, and can also trigger depression.
+Fibromyalgia is a chronic (long term) condition that causes pain all throughout your muscles and bones as well as areas of tenderness throughout your body.

 If you have had widespread pain for a period of three months or longer, you may find yourself diagnosed with this condition.

-Widespread pain is defined as something felt both above and below the waist and felt on both sides of the body.
+Widespread pain is defined as pain felt both above and below the waist and as well as on both sides of the body.

-The symptoms of fibromyalgia look remarkably similar to those in auto-immune diseases such as arthritis or multiple sclerosis, so your doctor will rule out these conditions before diagnosing you.
+The symptoms of fibromyalgia look remarkably similar to those in other autoimmune diseases, such as rheumatoid arthritis or multiple sclerosis, so your doctor will rule out these conditions before diagnosing you.

 What Are The Symptoms Of Fibromyalgia